 - AMC Handbook Of Clinical Assessment

-- Weekly visits to hospital ward
+- Visits to hospital ward or emergency department

 A list of accommodation providers will be sent on request.